jpothanc/devnotes/README.md

 I know there are some fantastic free tools available, like Notion.so, which I already use, but I'm looking for something that better suits my style and, of course, I love coding! :)

-© 2023 Jessish PothancheriAll Rights Reserved. | Dream, Code, Inspire and Innovate.
+**© 2024 Jessish Pothancheri.
+All Rights Reserved. | Dream, Code, Inspire and Innovate.**